Monday, April 23, 2018

 2. The theory on which Carbon 14 dating is based, is just wrong

 Please leave a respectful comment.
 (Comments are moderated, so if you're a troll or a salesman, don't bother.)
-To read another of my columns about how Carbon-14 can affect beliefs, click here.
+To read another of my columns about science versus the Bible, click here.

 Bill K. Underwood is the author of several novels and one non-fiction self-help book, all available at Amazon.com.
 You can help support this page by purchasing a book.